rafapolo/celohuobihack/veraefiko/README.md

 As we write, the largest national crypto CEX in Brazil, with more than 1.5 million users, had a 24h trading volume of $4,345,824 from small investors.
 Basic maths shows us that *every day*, their users spend the equivalent to a minimum-wage paid to 300 people *for one year*, or hypothetically, beyond the pure individual speculation, this one-day crypto-flow of small investors could fund 20 people with spectacular skills together for two year to research and build *real impact* projects.
 Even a fraction of this crypto-exchanges flows could become collective investments for Open Universities or ReFi Hacklabs.

 There is money!
 But the ways it is operated today makes it extremely concentrated in networks far from the urgent social and natural needs.
 We are Celo Maximalists, in the sense of believing that there are beautiful ways to understand and spread prosperity, as the new programmable monetary paradigm creates new economic models.
 We believe it is a question of exemplar collective organization and distributed awareness, potentially enabled by blockchain concepts, removing the barriers for better cooperation among financially-aware self-managed collectives.
 We also speculate on the future forms of volunteer compensation, when DAOs and Souls are opting-out of States taxation, where surplus should flow to?
-It should flow.
+It should flow broader.

-Changing time, we remember that some technologies can be revolutionary, as when on the 12th century Fibonacci published about the Hindu-Arabic numeral system, bringing light to the works from the mathematicians Al-Khwārizmī - "Algorithm" comes from his name - a 9th century mathematicians who translated older Sanskrit texts from the much older Hindu mathematicians Aryabhata, who - on the 5th century - calculated Earth's circumference with an accuracy of 0.3% without clocks or telescopes, just using his own numeric system based on phonetics.
-For more than one thousand years Europeans used Roman numerals, can you imagine us today in MMXXII doing the same?
-With a non-decimal system for daily arithmetic, the computers we know today wouldn't even exist.
-The Statistics Foundations came a few centuries later, so, understanding our chances we could finally navigate into better luck.
+Changing time, we remember that some technologies can be revolutionary, as when on the 12th century Fibonacci published about the Hindu-Arabic numeral system, bringing light to the works of the 9th century mathematicians Al-Khwārizmī - "Algorithm" comes from his name - who translated older Sanskrit texts from the much older Hindu mathematician Aryabhata, who back in the 5th century - one thousand years before the colonization of America - calculated Earth's circumference with an accuracy of 0.3% without clocks or telescopes, just using his own numeric system based on phonetics.
+For more than one thousand years Europeans used Roman numerals, a non-decimal system for daily arithmetic.
+Can you imagine us today in MMXXII limited to it?
+The Statistics Foundations came 5 centuries after the Hindu-Arabic numeral was introduced to Europeans, so, understanding our chances we could finally navigate into better luck.

 The full way around in non-linear hypertextual history, some researchers says the english word *cash* came from the Sanskrit unit of measure, Karṣa (कर्ष).
 In between, it was just in the the 13th century that Marco Polo described in his book of travels the fiat money of the Yuan Dynasty;